Legal Analysis on Premises Liability

 Property owners must provide security guards, appropriate lighting, working locks, and other safety measures if their property is located in a high crime area.
 If a property owner fails to fulfill these duties, crime victims may hold them responsible.
 This liability extends to schools, landlords, and employers.

 Contact Us to Find Out How We Can Help

-If you or loved one was injured because of unsafe or hazardous conditions, our experienced premises liability attorneys at West Coast Trial Lawyers will help secure the compensation you deserve to cover your medical bills, lost wages, and pain and suffering.
-We offer a free, no-obligation consultation with the attorneys at our firm.
-You can reach our legal team 24/7 by calling (213) 927-3700 or emailing [email protected].
+If you or a loved one was injured because of unsafe or hazardous conditions, our premises liability attorneys at West Coast Trial Lawyers will help secure the compensation you deserve to cover your medical bills, lost wages, and pain and suffering.

 They know what they're doing, very well.
 Not only did I not make a single phone call from the day I hired them, but I also received calls from their case managers and paralegals who want to make sure my treatment was going well.
 They whole team took care of me.
 Thank you WCTL for taking full responsibility of my case and getting me an amazing settlement.